fluidone-morinmoto/keyboard_detector/README.md

 ############################
-Keyboard detector
+# Keyboard detector

 Run commands from a specific keyboard.

 ###########################
-Install
+# Requirements

+python 3.6

 ###########################
-Requirements
-python 3.6
+# Install

 create virtualenv and activate it git clone repo